Cacio e Pepe

 ingredients for cacio e pepe

-Pasta: The recipe calls for either bucatini (also known as perciatelli) or spaghetti.
-Bucatini resembles spaghetti but is slightly thicker and has a small hole that runs through the center, so it is essentially hollow spaghetti (buco actually translates to “hole”).
-Bucatini is ideal for soaking up the sauce, but spaghetti is a great alternative if you can’t find it.
+• Pasta: The recipe calls for bucatini, spaghetti, or tonnarelli.
+Bucatini (also known as perciatelli) resembles spaghetti but is thicker and has a small hole running through the center—hence the name “buco,” which means “hole” in Italian.
+Tonnarelli, on the other hand, is a long, thick pasta with square edges, traditionally used in Roman cuisine and ideal for soaking up rich sauces.
+Spaghetti is a great alternative if you can’t find the other two.

 Step-by-Step Instructions